appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 WHERE id IN ({{Table2.updatedRows.map((user) => user.allFields.id).join(',')}});
 ```

+You can refer to the [datasource](https://docs.appsmith.com/connect-data/reference) for specific instructions on setting up an update query for your selected datasource.

 </dd>

-4. Turn off prepared statements in the query editor for this configuration.
+4. Turn off prepared statements in the query editor for this configuration to facilitate dynamic SQL construction and maintain compatibility with the provided example.
 For more details, see [Prepared Statements](/connect-data/concepts/how-to-use-prepared-statements).

 5. Drop a Button widget, and set its **onClick** event to run the update query, and the **onSuccess** callback to trigger the fetch query that refreshes the table data with the updated information.